rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 ./webserver_v2 8001 .
 ~~~

 Point the web browser at <http://localhost:8001>.
-What do you see?
-Can you find "helloworld.html"?
-Shutdown the web server and then start it again using just the executable name.
+What do I see the directory?
+Yep, I see the files in my root directory of my project including the "htdocs" directory I created.
+Can I find and display "helloworld.html"?
+Yep and it works as in the first prototype.
+I shutdown the web server and then start it again using just the executable name.

 macOS and Linux